fakedrake/thesis-org/corrections.md

     and a clarification of the data-size independence of said overheads.
-Evaluation here could focus on experimenting with long-running queries where overheads such as compilation times represent a small percentage of overall query times. *(we were unable to make large enough data input that would make the 10s of seconds of compilation seem low)* # copy paste from the test.
-"More specifically this is the test from the thesis"
+Evaluation here could focus on experimenting with long-running queries where overheads such as compilation times represent a small percentage of overall query times.

+    *From the thesis: The compilation overheads range between a staggering 9 and 11 secs per query.
+While it is not ideal, there are things that can be done to mitigate it like precom- piling the headers (eg with the -fmodule-header flag) or changing the granularity of the code generation to generate individual operators, which would allow both caching of compiled units as well as parallel compilation.
+Optimizing the compilation process itself, however, is beyond the scope of this thesis as the overhead is constant (or more precisely, a function of the query complexity) and this work focuses on optimizing long running queries.*

   - A characterization of the best- and worst-case scenarios for the presented technique, possibly using synthetic workloads, which allow control of possible data sharing among queries in the